Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn witnessed his father, who was getting too old to fight, pass his sword to Úlfnir, who proudly carried it in public whenever he could.

 During the night of his twenty-fourth summer, he was suddenly woken to a violent raid of Vikings from Norway.
 After preparing his armour, he went out with his spear and shield.
 The first thing he saw was Kolr's home being set on fire by someone.
 He rushed into the home to see nothing but a suffocating, smouldering wooden structure with no one in it.
 As he searched, a flaming beam broke and fell, almost crashing onto him.
 After leaving, he and Álfr both fended off an adversary.

-Then, he saw Úlfnir attack an armoured warrior near the center of the village, and as he watched, another came up to his brother's side and planted an axe into his neck.
+Ljörn watched as Úlfnir attacked an armoured warrior near the center of the village.
+But another came up to his brother's side and planted an axe into his neck, and he saw his brother fall.

 Then, he was assailed by two men at once, one was armoured from head to toe in maille with a masked helmet and a Dane axe, the other with a bow.
 The bowman was already aiming at him.
 He raised his shield, but the arrow went straight through his shield and struck his left arm.

-Ljörn was pressed backward as the warrior came closer.
+He was pressed backward as the warrior came closer.
 He raised his shield again, just in time for it to be struck into deformation and away from his hand, landing onto the ground, useless.

 When the barbarian let his axe fly towards Ljörn, he tried to block it with his spear.
 But his spear was broken in half, and he tripped over a small indent in the ground.
 He landed on his behind and scooted backwards as the armoured foe raised his axe.
 But just as he was about to let it fall onto him, Álfr charged into his executioner and delayed the strike.